intershop/iom-partner-devops/README.rst

           # behavior does not fit your requirements, activate the following line and adapt the regular expression.
           #branchesForPublication: '^refs/heads/develop$\|^refs/heads/master$\|^refs/heads/main$\|^refs/heads/release/\|^refs/heads/hotfix/'

           # You can choose whether tags of SNAPSHOT images should be unique or not.
+The image tag becomes
+          # unique by appending the current commit hash.
-Default value is True.
+          # Default value is True.
           #uniqueSnapshotTag: True

           # These parameters must not be changed.
 They are used to pass variables to the ci-job templaten, which